 Citi Rewards Card – If you constantly need new clothes, the Citi Rewards Card lets you earn air miles faster so you can take your OOTDs in Seoul or Melbourne in no time.
-You get 10X rewards when you spend on shoes, bags and clothes, and at department stores, up to $2,000 a month.
+You get 10X rewards when you spend on shoes, bags and clothes, and at department stores, capped at 10,000 points per statement month.

 DBS Woman’s World Card – If you have a high enough qualifying income of $80,000 p.a. (we hope you do if you’re planning to spend $3,000 a month on shopping) for the DBS Woman’s World Card, you can get 10X rewards on pretty much any kind of online spending.
 It’s not limited to shopping; even things like food and grocery delivery and travel bookings qualify.

 UOB Preferred Platinum Visa Card – UOB’s own Preferred Platinum card gets you 10X rewards on online shopping (plus entertainment, groceries and food delivery) and offline when you use Visa payWave (accepted at mainstream stores).